Code-Institute-Submissions/Meet-The-Adventure/README.md

 3. As a Frequent User, I want to sign up to the newsletter so that I am emailed any major updates and/or changes to the website or organization.

 a.
-Contact page is made for that.
+There are options for that on the main page but you could also send a mail through contact.

 Further Testing